-At the end of 2016/17 the Authority's earmarked reserves were £29.858m, a net increase of £3.610m on the value at the start of the year.
-This was as a consequence of the need at the year-end to increase specific earmarked reserves by £0.480m in order to carry forward 2016/17 funds into 2017/18 to meet projects now re-phased.
-In addition the £1.869m net underspend on the General Fund in 2016/17, after taking into account the year-end earmarked reserves (£0.480m), has been allocated to the Capital Investment Reserve to contribute towards the future TDA refurbishment.
-The balance, £1.261m, relates to other approved adjustments to reserves agreed during 2016/17, mainly due to rephasing of reserve drawdowns from 2016/17 into future years.
+Excluding National Assurance reserves that are held by the Authority on behalf of the Home Office and are not available to fund general MFRA spend, at the end of 2018/19 the Authority's earmarked reserves were £23.064m, a net reduction of £2.651m on the value at the start of the year.
+These earmarked reserves are required in order to carry forward 2018/19 funds into 2019/20 to meet projects now re-phased or to offset identified potential risks to the Authority's financial plan such as higher than anticipated pay awards.
 The Authority General Reserve has remained constant at £2.000m or 3% of the gross budget, and this provides a relatively small cushion to enable the Authority to cover the risk of unexpected events leading to significant unplanned expenditure.

-The table overleaf summarises the main types of earmarked reserves, most notable is the Capital Investment Reserve.
-Note that the Capital Investment Reserve will be drawn down in the coming years to fund fire station investment as the Authority merges stations, builds new stations and invests in its Training and Development Centre.
+The table below summarises the main types of earmarked reserves, most notable is the Capital Investment Reserve.
+Note that the Capital Investment Reserve will be drawn down in the coming years to fund investment in buildings and debt repayment as the Authority merges stations, builds new stations, invests in its Training and Development Academy, and repays historic pension and capital debt.

-Capital Strategy and Capital Programme 2016/17 to 2020/21
+Capital Strategy and Capital Programme 2018/19 to 2022/23

 Each financial year the Authority produces a capital programme to manage major capital schemes.
-Owing to the nature of capital expenditure a large number of schemes span more than one financial year so the programme is a rolling programme covering five financial years.
+Owing to the nature of capital expenditure, a large number of schemes span more than one financial year, therefore the programme is a rolling programme covering five financial years.

-The starting point for the programme is an assessment of the capital investment requirements for the Authority for future years based upon needs identified by the various expert professionals in areas like buildings, vehicles, ICT, and operational equipment.
+The starting point for the programme is an assessment of the capital investment requirements for the Authority for future years based upon needs identified by the various expert professionals in areas such as buildings, vehicles, ICT, and operational equipment.
 The Authority manages its capital investment plans through its asset management plans and capital programme.

-The chart overleaf summarises the 2016/17 - 2020/21 capital budget of £43.318m over its planned investments which are mainly in the Authority's property, vehicles, fire safety (household smoke alarms) and ICT assets:
+The chart below summarises the 2018/19 - 2022/23 capital budget of £46.464m over its planned investments which are mainly in the Authority's property, vehicles, fire safety (household smoke alarms) and ICT assets:

-This capital programme has a borrowing requirement of £22.862m across the whole life of the plan.
+This capital programme has a borrowing requirement of £24.430m across the whole life of the plan.
 The proposed borrowing is unsupported borrowing or prudential which means the Government no longer provides any revenue grant funding to meet the revenue costs associated with the borrowing.
-This means all borrowing is "prudential" and the Authority must determine if it can afford and sustain the servicing of the associated debt and revenue costs.
+This means all new borrowing is "prudential" and the Authority must determine if it can afford and sustain the servicing of the associated debt and revenue costs.
 Current and future debt servicing costs as a consequence of the proposed capital programme have been built into the Authority's financial plan and revenue budget and are therefore deemed as affordable and sustainable.
-The chart below breaks down how the capital programme is funded:
+The chart overleaf breaks down how the capital programme is funded:

-The 2016/17 capital budget and final expenditure together with the various sources of funding are shown below:
+The 2018/19 capital budget and final expenditure together with the various sources of funding are shown below: